dtlhub/ctfcup-2024-igra/README.md

 - `REWIND_TPS` - set TPS for rewind replay, e.g. `REWIND_TPS=100`.
 If not set, defaults to 6000 TPS (x100 regular game speed).

-- `REWIND_SKIP_EMPTY` - if set to non-empty value, empty frames will be skipped.
-Frame is considered empty if the player is not moving and no keys are pressed.
-Note that movement of other entities in the world is not considered, so you shouldn't skip frames if that is important.
+- `REWIND_SKIP_PAUSED` - if set to non-empty value, paused frames, in which no inputs are done, will be skipped.

 #### Hotkeys: